 “I just don’t like it!”

 Peoples reaction to visual design is both complex and subtle, with much of it going on at a subconscious level.
 People will often express dislike for something without really knowing why – “..
 I just don’t like it!”.
-We ourselves often visit good websites, with interesting content etc, but it just doesn’t feel like a particularly pleasant experience?
-But we do know why – the design is wrong – the design doesn’t enhance, it hinders.
+We ourselves often visit good websites, with interesting content etc, but it just doesn’t feel like a particularly pleasant experience (user experience, UX)?
+But we do know why – the design is poor and uncomplimentary – the design doesn’t enhance, it hinders.

 An important consideration when developing any website, is what type of audience does it hope to attract?
 So matching a website’s visual design to your target audience is going to play a major part in determining if that website is to be successful or not.

 Having produced sites for many differing and discerning audiences, Frieze Design will work with you to establish how the central aims of your website can be reinforced, reflected and enhanced through visual design – a website GUI that your audience can identify with.

 It’s Web Design… Not Print Design!

 Web design is a specialist discipline – a unique skill unlike designing in any other media.
 And although it helps to have an understanding of other media, web design is definitely not ‘print design’ for the screen.

 In fact the very term ‘web page’ (‘page’ being borrowed from print), is slowly sounding like an anachronism.
 The web is a ‘multi’ media platform, carrying video, audio, games, e-commerce, interactive e-learning, social-media, even full-blown web applications not unlike those we use on our smartphones and desktop computers.